onurkanbakirci/react-native-companim/README.md

                         style={{backgroundColor:"green",width:200,height:200}}
                         animationType="bothXYaxis"
                         duration={1000}
-                        delay={0}
+                        />
       )
     }
 }

  ```
  Code explanation:
-    You can specify style of the button whatever you want.You can also specify :
+    You can specify style of the button whatever you want.You can also specify :<br/>
----delay value is waiting time before the animation
+- delay value is waiting time before the animation<br/>
----duration  value which is the complement time of the animation
+- duration  value which is the complement time of the animation<br/>
----animationType value can be take three value which is `bothXYaxis`,`byTheYaxis`,`byTheXaxis`
+- animationType value can be take three value which is `bothXYaxis`,`byTheYaxis`,`byTheXaxis`<br/>

 |   prop   |     #default     |
 | :-----:  | :--------------: |